bmeg/protograph/README.md

        "location": "ohsu",
        "method": "prime"}}

-## edge_source / edge_terminal

-When you have a message that represents an edge, you have to specify which property is the source and which is the terminal.
-You can do this by declaring the `edge_source` and `edge_terminal`.
-They also take the form of an `EdgeDescription`, so as long as the `edge_label` matches in each they will be joined into an edge.

-    # a GeneSynonym is an edge from a GeneDatabase to a Gene
-    - label: GeneSynonym
-      role: Edge
-      gid: "geneSynonym:{{symbol}}"
-      actions:
-        - field: inDatabase
-          edge_source:
-            edge_label: synonymForGene
-            destination_label: GeneDatabase
-        - field: synonymFor
-          edge_terminal:
-            edge_label: synonymForGene
-            destination_label: Gene

-Sometimes you have one half of an edge in one message, and the other half in another.
-In cases like this, you can specify the `edge_source` in one Protograph type and `edge_terminal` in another.
-As long as the `edge_label` matches the two messages will be fused into a single output edge.

 ## inner_vertex

 There are times when a message contains another vertex inside of it.
 It is natural to make an edge from the outer vertex to the inner one, which you can declare with `inner_vertex`:

     - label: Biosample
       role: Vertex
       gid: "biosample:{{datasetId}}:{{name}}"
       actions:
         - field: disease
           inner_vertex:
             edge_label: termForDisease
             destination_label: OntologyTerm
             outer_id: biosampleId

 Now, when Protograph receives a message of the type Biosample, it will pull out the map under the `disease` key and pass it to the Protograph description for OntologyTerm.

-In this way input messages and output vertexes and edges are not one to one.
+In this way input messages are not one to one with output vertexes and edges.
+One message can produce many vertexes and edges, or a single edge or vertex can emerge from many separate messages.